a-rey/CISCO_configs/README.md

 - `Router(config-if)#ppp authentication chap `
   - PPP must be enabled on the interface first before this command

-Define a username and password:
+Define username and password for neighbor device:

 - `Router(config)#username <username> password <password>`
   - Must be done on _both_ devices
   - `username` must match case-sensitive the _hostname_ of the _neighbor_ device
-  - `password` must match case-sensitive on _both_ devices
+  - `password` must match case-sensitive on _both devices_

 ### MLPPP